 How to Care For Spandex, Lycra and Elastane Activewear and Lingerie

-It is important to treat spandex properly to allow it to retain its elastic qualities as long as possible.
+It is important to treat a spandex, lycra and elastane garment properly to allow it to retain its elastic qualities as long as possible.
 The care is quite easy and the garments will last a long time as long as you follow all the "nevers".

 - Never use hot water when cleaning, use cool or tepid water for both washing and rinsing.
-Dry cleaning is not recommended for garments that contain spandex.
 Hand-washing is best to prevent excessive wringing and stretching.
 If using a washer, place the spandex garments in a mesh lingerie bag and use the gentle cycle.

 - Never use fabric softener or dryer sheets.
 Most detergents are safe to use on spandex but you should skip the fabric softener or any combination detergent/fabric softener product.
 Fabric softener leaves a residue on spandex that can dull the finish and attract bacteria that causes excessive odor.